CMIP6 Multi-Model Mean Context

 Caveats

-• Antarctic sea ice thickness observations (labeled PSC) generally have higher uncertainty than Arctic data due to snow loading effects on satellite altimetry.
+• Antarctic sea ice thickness observations (labeled 'Obs') generally have higher uncertainty than Arctic data; the concentric artifacts in the Obs panel suggest a reanalysis or interpolated product rather than direct altimetry.